Lilformula/printf/README.md

 _printf is a custom implementation of the C programming function printf.
 This project is an application of the C programming knowledge that ALX cohort 8 students have learned since starting the program on June, 2022.

-Prototype: int _printf(const char *, ...);
-Examples

-String

-    Input: _printf("%s\n", 'This is a string.');
-    Output: This is a string.

-Character

-    Input: _printf("The first letter in the alphabet is %c\n", 'A');
-    Output: The first letter in the alphabet is A

-Integer

-    Input: _printf("There are %i dozens in a gross\n", 12);
-    Output: There are 12 dozens in a gross

-Decimal:

-    Input: _printf("%d\n", 1000);
-    Output: 1000

-Project Requirements

-    All files will be compiled on Ubuntu 20.04 LTS Programs and functions will be compiled with gcc 4.8.4 using flags -Wall -Werror -Wextra and -pedantic Code must follow the Betty style
-    Global variables are not allowed
-    Authorized functions and macros:
-        write (man 2 write)
-        malloc (man 3 malloc)
-        free (man 3 free)
-        va_start (man 3 va_start)
-        va_end (man 3 va_end)
-        va_copy (man 3 va_copy)
-        va_arg (man 3 va_arg)

-Mandatory Tasks

-    Write function that produces output with conversion specifiers c, s, and %.
-    Handle conversion specifiers d, i.
-    Create a man page for your function.

-Advanced Tasks

-    Handle conversion specifier b.
-    Handle conversion specifiers u, o, x, X.
+Resources

+Secrets of printfby Don colton https://www.cypress.com/file/54761/download Authorized functions and macros

+write (man 2 write) malloc (man 3 malloc) free (man 3 free) va_start (man 3 va_start) va_end (man 3 va_end) va_copy (man 3 va_copy) va_arg (man 3 va_arg)
+Compilation

+The code must be compiled this way:

+*$ gcc -Wall -Werror -Wextra -pedantic .c

+As a consequence, be careful not to push any c file containing a main function in the root directory of your project (you could have a test folder containing all your tests files including main functions)

+The main files will include your main header file (holberton.h): #include holberton.h Use & Examples

+Prototype: int _printf(const char *format, ...); Use - General: _printf("format string", var1, var2, ...);

+Examples:

+    Basic String: _printf("%s Holberton", "Hello");`
+        Output: Hello Holberton

+    Print integers: _printf("This is an array element: arr[%d]:%c", 32, arr[32]);`
+        Output: This is an array element arr[32]:A

+Many other specifiers and flags were added and by combinig those the _printf() function generate a different ouput.
+The following list are the specifiers and flags allowed.
+Use & Examples
+Specifiers
+Specifier 	Output 	Examples
+c 	Character 	y
+d or i 	Signed integer 	1024, -1024 s 	String of characters 	Hello Holberton b 	Binary Representation of unsigned integer 	01010110 u 	Unsigned integer 	1024 o 	Unsigned octal 	432 x 	Unsigned hexadecimal integer 	3ca
+X 	Unsigned hexadecimal integer (uppercase) 	3CA
+S 	String with hex-ascii value replacing special chars 	\x0A\x0A p 	Pointer address 	0x403212 r 	Reversed string of characters 	dlroW olleH
+R 	ROT13 Translation of string 	Uryyb
+Flags (In development...)
+Flag 	Description
+- 	Left-justify the output within the field width that was given; Right justification is the default (see width sub-specifier).
++ 	Preceeds the result with a plus or minus sign (+ or -) even for positive numbers.
+By default, only negative numbers are preceded with a - sign.
+(space) 	If no sign is going to be written, a blank space is inserted before the value.
+# 	Used with o, x or X specifiers the value is preceeded with 0, 0x or 0X respectively for values different than zero.
+0 	Left-pads the number with zeroes (0) instead of spaces when padding is specified (see width sub-specifier).
+Width (In development...)
+Width 	Description
+(number) 	Minimum number of characters to be printed.
+If the value to be printed is shorter than this number, the result is padded with blank spaces.
+The value is not truncated even if the result is larger.
+* 	The width is not specified in the format string, but as an additional integer value argument preceding the argument that has to be formatted.
+Precision (In development...)
+.Precision 	Description
+.(number) 	For integer specifiers (d, i, o, u, x, X): precision specifies the minimum number of digits to be written.
+If the value to be written is shorter than this number, the result is padded with leading zeros.
+The value is not truncated even if the result is longer.
+A precision of 0 means that no character is written for the value 0.
+For s: this is the maximum number of characters to be printed.
+By default all characters are printed until the ending null character is encountered.
+If the period is specified without an explicit value for precision, 0 is assumed.
+Lenght modifiers (In development...)
+Modifier/Specifier 	d & i 	u, o, x, X 	c 	s 	p none 	int 	unsigned int 	int 	char pointer 	void pointer h 	short int 	unsigned short int l 	long int 	unsigned long int
+Files contained in this repository
+Name 	Information 	Relevant Files man_3_printf 	Man page of the _printf() function.
+None holberton.h 	Header file with the data type struct, standard libraries and custom prototypes. 	*.c compilation _printf.c 	Main printf function file.
+Calls other functions. 	printf_(name of var).c file print_numbers.c 	Contains decimal and integer functions.
+None print_chars.c 	Custom function for char data type.
+None printf_sting.c 	Function that calls string type variable.
+None printf_oct.c 	Functions that returns octal number.
+None printf_hex.c 	Calls hexadecimal numbers (lowercase).
+None printf_HEX.c 	Calls hexadecimal numbers (Uppercase).
+None printf_unsigned.c 	Returns an unisgined data type.
+None print_unsigned_int.c 	contains the functions print_u, print_o, and print_b, which handle the conversion specifiers u, o, and b, respectively, 	None printf_srev.c 	Returns a string in reverse.
+None print_rot13.c 	Returns a string in Rot13.
+None printf_str.c 	Auxiliar functions such as strlen and strcpy.
+None _putchar.c 	Custom putchar function.
+None
+Tasks required for this project

+    I am not going anywhere.
+You can print that wherever you want to.
+I'm here and I am a Spur for life1.
+I am not going anywhere.
+You can print that wherever you want to.
+I'm here and I am a Spur for life.

+Write a function that produces output according to a format.
+Handle the following conversion specifiers:

+    c
+    s
+    %

+    Education is when you read the fine print.
+Experience is what you get if you dont

+Handle the following conversion specifiers:

+    d
+    i

+    Just because its in print doesn't mean its the gospel

+Create a man page for the function

+    With a face like mine, I do better in print

+Handle the following conversion specifiers:

+    b

+    What one has not experienced, one will never understand in print

+Handle the following conversion specifiers:

+    u
+    x
+    o
+    x
+    X

+    Nothing in fine print is ever good news

 Use a local buffer of 1024 chars in order to call write as little as possible.

-    Handle conversion specifier S.
+    Handle the following custom conversion specifier

+    S : prints the string.
+    Non printable characters (0 < ASCII value < 32 or >= 127) are printed this way: \x, followed by the ASCII code value in hexadecimal (upper case - always 2 characters).

+    How is the world ruled and led to war?
+Diplomats lie to journalists and believe these lies when they see them in print

-    Handle conversion specifier p.
+Handle the following conversion specifier: p

+    The big print gives and the small print takes away

-    Handle flag characters +, space, and # for non-custom conversion specifiers.
+Handle the following flag characters for non-custom conversion specifiers:

+    ´+´
+    space
+    ´#´

+    Sarcasm is lost in print

-    Handle length modifiers l and h for non-custom conversion specifiers.
+Handle the following length modifiers for non-custom conversion specifiers:

+    l
+    h Conversion specifiers to handle: d, i, u, o, x, X

+    Print some money and give it to us for the rain forests

 Handle the field width for non-custom conversion specifiers.

+    The negative is the equivalent of the composer's score, and the print the performance

 Handle the precision for non-custom conversion specifiers.

+    It's depressing when you're still around and your albums are out of print

 Handle the 0 flag character for non-custom conversion specifiers.

+    Every time that I wanted to give up, if I saw an interesting textile, print what ever, suddenly I would see a collection

+Handle the - flag character for non-custom conversion specifiers.

+    Print is the sharpest and the strongest weapon of our party

-    Handle the custom conversion specifier r that prints the reversed string.
+Handle the following custom conversion specifier:

+    r : prints the reversed string

+    The flood of print has turned reading into a process of gulping rather than savoring

-    Handle the custom conversion specifier R that prints the rot13'ed string.
+Handle the following custom conversion specifier:

+    R: prints the rot13'ed string

+    *

-    All above options should work well together.
+All the above options work well together.

-File Descriptions

-    _printf.c: - contains the fucntion _printf, which uses the prototype int _printf(const char *format, ...);.
-The format string is composed of zero or more directives.
-See man 3 printf for more detail. _printf will return the number of characters printed (excluding the null byte used to end output to strings) and will write output to stdout, the standard output stream.
-    _putchar.c: - contains the function _putchar, which writes a character to stdout. main.h: - contains all function prototypes used for _printf.
-    man_3_printf: - manual page for the custom _printf function.
-    print_chars.c: - contains the functions print_c, print_s, print_S, and print_r which handle the conversion specifiers c, s, S, and r, respectively, as well as hex_print, which prints a char's ascii value in uppercase hex print_numbers.c: - contains the functions print_i and print_d, which handle the conversion specifiers i and d, respectively print_hex.c: - contains the functions print_hex, which prints an unsigned int in hexidecimal form, print_x, print_X, and print_p, which handle the conversion specifiers x, X, and p, respectively print_unsigned_int.c: - contains the functions print_u, print_o, and print_b, which handle the conversion specifiers u, o, and b, respectively print_rot13.c - contains the function print_R, which handles the conversion specifier R

 Authors